kslat3r/component-testing-course-session/deck/PITCHME.md

-## Mocha/Chai/Supertest workshop

-### June 22nd 2018
+## Component testing in Node.js

+### February 26th 2019

 ---

 ### What we will cover

-* Mocha test runner and reporting
-* NYC test code coverage tool
-* Creating good assertions with Chai
-* Mocking functions using Sinon
 * Component testing your application using Supertest
+* Setting up your mocks using mock-server v3.1.11

 *Bear in mind that this is a code-along!*